Malampa Province

-Penama takes its name from the first syllable of their names, being MALakula, AMbrym, and PAama.
+Malampa takes its name from the first syllable of their names, being MALakula, AMbrym, and PAama.

 It includes a number of other islands – the small islands of Uripiv, Norsup, Rano, Wala, Atchin and Vao off the coast of Malakula, and the volcanic island of Lopevi (currently uninhabited).
 Also included are the Maskelynes Islands and some more small islands along the south coast of Malakula.

 Administrative divisions

 Malampa Province are subdivided into ten area councils, which are further subdivided into populated places (i.e.: villages, communities, etc.).